 As much as remote work can significantly benefit an organization, remote workers can feel isolated, which can ultimately impact their productivity.
 One of the most useful tools for increasing productivity of remote workers is video conferencing.
 When in-person communication isn't an option, video conferencing is preferred for feeling connected with co-workers.
 There are numerous applications and platforms for video conferencing and collaboration.
 Some, such as Cisco WebEx, are industry standards but can be expensive.
 Others are growing in popularity and may even be offered free or at a low cost.
-(Check out our list of the top 10 video chat apps for enabling productive online meetings for your hybrid teams, at any price point.
+Here is a list of the top 10 video chat apps for enabling productive online meetings for your hybrid teams, at any price point.
 Each of these software options works well with the Meeting Owl Pro, and helps hybrid teams feel more connected.

 Zoom is one of the most popular video conferencing solutions for businesses.
 It is feature-rich, with various plans based on business size and needs.
-Prices range from free for basic personal meetings to $19.99/month/host (with a minimum of 100 hosts) for large enterprises.
+Prices range from their free plan for personal and team meetings, to $19.99/month/host (with a minimum of 100 hosts) for large enterprises.
 Millions of worldwide Zoom users happily use the free plan, but if you are looking for something more encompassing for your remote teams, the enterprise-level plan includes up to 200 meeting participants, unlimited cloud storage, custom emails, a vanity meeting URL, and more.

 An industry-standard service, especially for those with a large number of team members or an exceptionally large enterprise, Cisco's WebEx video conferencing service operates like a mash-up of web conferencing and voice calling services, as it enables joining meetings online or via the phone, depending on the participant's location and ability at the time.
 Pricing starts at $13.50/host/month.